trevorlitsey/sadness.online/README.md

 an in-progress website for a theater project by Patrick Marschke and Alana Horton.

-other non-popup-insive treats can be found at...
+some less javascript-intensive treats can be found at...

 [sadness.online/ptrk](http://sadness.online/ptrk)